HTenkanen/AISA/sources/index.rst

 Prerequisites
 -------------

-Before taking this course, it is required to know the basics of Python programming as well as GIS.
+Before taking this course, it is required to know the **basics of Python programming** as well as **GIS**.
-If you are new to Python, or would like to refresh your Python skills, we recommend that you start with an online and open access course called **Geo-Python** which is available at `geo-python.github.io <https://geo-python.github.io>`__ (includes tutorials, videos, exercises).
+If you are new to Python, or would like to refresh your Python skills, we recommend to start with an online and open access course called **Geo-Python** which is available at `geo-python.github.io <https://geo-python.github.io>`__ (includes tutorials, videos, exercises).

 Course topics by week